What are franking credits?

 In his 2012 letter to shareholders, legendary investor Warren Buffett explained that double taxation was a big reason he elected not to pay dividends as chair of Berkshire Hathaway (NYSE: BRK.A, NYSE: BRK.B).
 Instead, Berkshire Hathaway returns cash to shareholders by buying back shares.
 This reduces the total number of shares outstanding and increases the value of each remaining share.

 What are the tax benefits of franking credits?

-When you receive a fully franked dividend, you get a credit for the 30% tax the company has already paid on the dividend.
-This credit can reduce the amount you have to pay on the dividend income by bringing it in line with your personal tax rate.
+When you receive a fully-franked dividend, you get a credit for the 30% tax the company has already paid on the dividend.
+This credit can reduce the amount you have to pay on your dividend income by bringing it in line with your personal tax rate.
 If your personal tax rate is less than 30%, you can claim back some of the tax as a refund.

 For example, let's say a company earns a profit before tax of $1 per share.
 The company will pay 30 cents per share in tax to the government and send investors a cash dividend of 70 cents per share, plus a credit for the 30 cents of tax that has been paid to the government.

 An investor needs to declare the combined $1 of income on their tax statement.
 If their marginal tax rate is less than 30%, for example 19%, they will be eligible for a rebate of the difference.